 This one is so very simple.
 For just three Weetabix bars, a banana and some milk, you’ve got a nice big hit of carbs!
 It takes only a minute to prepare (you’re not in danger of burning anything as there is no cooking involved) and the whole bowl will cost you less than 50 pence.

 It’s one that I eat from time to time, especially if it’s a morning game.
 Personally, I prefer to put a sprinkle of sugar on there as well, just to annoy my dentist.
-The other good thing about this meal is that it is quite quickly digested and contains a fair bit of fibre, so it helps keep everything moving, if you know what I mean.

 Don’t forget: although it’s traditionally a breakfast cereal, you can eat it any time.